ArmoredTurtle/AFC-Klipper-Add-On/docs/command_reference.md

 Usage: ``AFC_CALIBRATION``
 Example: ``AFC_CALIBRATION``

+### AFC_LANE_RESET
+_Description_: This function resets a specified lane to the hub position in the AFC system.
+It checks for various error conditions, such as whether the toolhead is loaded or whether the hub is already clear.
+The function moves the lane back to the hub based on the specified or default distances, ensuring the lane's correct state before completing the reset.

+Usage: ``AFC_LANE_RESET LANE=<lane> DISTANCE=<distance>``
+Example: `AFC_LANE_RESET LANE=lane1`

 ### AFC_RESET
 _Description_: This function opens a prompt allowing the user to select a loaded lane for reset.
 It displays a list of loaded lanes and provides a reset button for each lane.
 If no lanes are loaded, an informative message is displayed indicating